jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 `fastqc file1_R1.fastq.gz`

+This must have created an html file as well as a zipped folder.
+Use `rsync`
 ## Create files and folders

 The file explorer is accessible using the button in left corner of the navigation bar.
 You can create a new file by clicking the **New file** button in the file explorer.
 You can also create folders by clicking the **New folder** button.